GWDdoS/YouTube-Macros/README.md

 *So Megahack 2.1 macros will never work with 2.2 so I have moved away from Megahack mainly because the accuracy of the macros were insanely horrible.
 I spent about 89atts for a good Phobos Macro, but I could never get one that worked.
 I am now using YBot as it's far more consistent and so far, no macros have broken.
 If you want Ybot or MegaHack join the discord! `ServerLinkHere`*

+##I Plan to boat ever rated level, and put it here

 ## YouTube Macros